spatie/data-transfer-object/README.md

     ->toArray();
 ```

-It's important to note that `except` and `only` are immutable, they won't change the original value object.
+It's important to note that `except` and `only` are immutable, they won't change the original data object.

 ### Exception handling

-Beside property type validation, you can also be certain that the value object in its whole is always valid.
+Beside property type validation, you can also be certain that the data object in its whole is always valid.
-On constructing a value object, we'll validate whether all required (non-nullable) properties are set.
+On constructing a data object, we'll validate whether all required (non-nullable) properties are set.
-If not, a `Spatie\ValueObject\ValueObjectError` will be thrown.
+If not, a `Spatie\DataObject\DataObjectError` will be thrown.

-Likewise, if you're trying to set non-defined properties, you'll get a `ValueObjectError`.
+Likewise, if you're trying to set non-defined properties, you'll get a `DataObjectError`.

 ### Testing